 Here’s how it’s done:

-Boil your kettle and leave it to cool for a couple of minutes
+Boil your kettle and leave it to cool for a minute

 Pop the lid on and let it stand to brew for two minutes